Can I eat pesto pizza every day for the rest of my life?

 Can we talk a little bit about how ROUND I actually got the dough to be this time?!
 It’s a miracle.
 It’s…. it’s almost a perfect circle.

 No matter the shape of your creation (circle, rectangle, square, or misshapen mass), it’s going to taste amazing with this recipe.
-And the same can be said if you use our gluten-free dough as the base.
+And the same can be said if you use our gluten-free dough or cauliflower crust as the base.

 I think I really am meant to just eat pizza forever.
 It’s my calling.
 And maybe it’s yours, too.
 Let’s do it!